groovytacocat/eCTF/README.md

 # eCTF Insecure Example

 This repository holds the insecure example design for an eCTF Satellite TV System.

+***This is my personal fork of the MITRE Cyber Academy 2025 Insecure Reference Design per Organizer direction***

 ## Layout